mautic/mautic-documentation/pages/09.contacts/03.manage-segments/docs.en.md

 ### Publish status

-If a segment is unpublished, it will not be available for use in Mautic, and will not show in any dropdown fields.
+If a Segment is unpublished, it will not be available for use in Mautic, and will not show in any dropdown fields.

 ## Segment Filters